amfreitas1981/teste-primeiro-projeto-mulesoft/README.md

 ### Overview

-This Mule Application makes use of the HTTP Listener and the Set Payload components to return a "Hello Mule" message when the endpoint is called.
+This Mule Application makes use of the HTTP Listener and the Set Payload components to return a "Primeiro Projeto Mule" message when the endpoint is called.

 > This application is designed to run on MuleSoft's Anypoint Studio.